alena0604/salary_predictions/README.md

 Exploratory analysis showed on which fields have a greater influence on salaries and how they may be related.

 ## 2 Clean the data and generate new features
+- Remove rows where salary=0
+- Create a feature experience_bins, that assign each job posting to a group
+- Create aggregation features

 ## 3 Choose algorithms
 I create three base models: